Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Time lends a little credence to things.
 You can’t knock it, it just did so well.
 But when I’m singing it, that is when I think of John, when I hear myself singing that line; it’s an emotional point in the song.

-On this day, July 29, The Beatles started recording “Hey Jude“, which would become the A-side of their next single (The B-side, “Revolution“, had been recorded in July).
+On this day, July 29, The Beatles started the recording of “Hey Jude“, which would become the A-side of their forthcoming single, with “Revolution” as the B-side, which had been recorded earlier in July.

 The session lasted from 8:30 pm to 4:00 am.
-George Martin did not attend it, and this was the first Beatles session for engineer John Smith.
+George Martin was absent, and this was the first Beatles session for engineer John Smith.

 Live-in-the-studio outtake.
 While the master version – issued at the end of August 1968 – was long and lavish, this studio run-through of Hey Jude, taped four days earlier, is comparatively abbreviated and purposely stripped-down: live piano and vocal from Paul, live drums, acoustic and electric guitars.
 The take begins in a jestful manner: John speaks of “the heart of the Black country”, the name of the old smoke-stack industrial region in the middle of England, and Paul responds with a mention of Boston Place, a small London street where the Beatles’ company Apple had just installed an electronics laboratory.
 (Also, the Beatles had been filmed running along Boston Place for the title sequence of A Hard Day’s Night.)